Scholarships Alphabetically by Name

 Of the ten Osborne siblings, only Carolyn Osborne Poplett remains living today.
 Aware of the powerful and lasting influence that Warren Wilson College had on her family story, Carolyn derives great joy from remembering the many ways its unique mission and beautiful home in the Appalachian Mountains shaped her family’s life and success.
 All family members who attended Warren Wilson College or its previous schools contributed financially as they were able.
 Warren Wilson College acknowledges the long history of the Osborne and Poplett families at the school, and is especially grateful for this opportunity to remember them in perpetuity with an endowed family scholarship.
 Osborne/Poplett scholars will connect the campus community with the memory of this great family and honor them with their future work for many years to come.

 David C. Page and Joy C. Charlton, parents of Jamie Page ’13, together with their family and friends, created the Jamie Page Scholarship in beloved memory and in tribute to Jamie’s life.
 Jamie passed away tragically in 2016 in a whitewater kayaking accident in Colorado.
 His passion for life, warm heart, and willingness to serve others were inspirations to all who knew him.
-Jamie was an Outdoor Leadership major, and he was an avid paddler and keen competitor on the Warren Wilson Paddling Team.
+Jamie was an Outdoor Leadership major with a minor in Environmental Studies.
+He was also an avid paddler and keen competitor on the Warren Wilson Paddling Team.
 To recognize Jamie’s interests, this scholarship shall be given to students majoring in Outdoor Leadership and/or members of the Warren Wilson College Paddling Team.

 This scholarship was established by the Business and Economics Department when they received a gift from Helen Powers, at that time a Trustee of the College.
 The gift was designated for the Business Department’s needs.
 The Department decided to use some of the money to give two scholarships “to support students who will be juniors or seniors with a declared major in Business and Economics.”
 Candidates must submit a letter of application and supporting documentation to the Business and Economics Scholarships Panel.